 Transplanting Our Bean Plants

 I transplanted them into pots, four beans to a pot, so about 15 bean pots in total.
 I arranged them around our bathtub so they’d get maximum light.
-It’s moist and warm in there because of our propane off the grid washing machine and dryer.
+It’s moist and warm because of our propane off the grid washing machine and dryer.

 Our Great Northern Bean Experiment